Multivariable CLT for critical points: Introduction

-{\bf Notation:} N. D. means \emph{non-degenerate}, $\phi_k$ is the standard normal density in $\R^k$, $\mathbb{S}^{k-1}$ is the unit sphere in $\R^k$, $[q]=1,\dots,q$, $\simeq$ is the equivalence of functions, $\cal F$ is the Fourier transform, $\Var$ is the variance-covariance matrix of a random vector, $\Cov$ is the covariance matrix between two random vectors, we chose some norms that denoted $\|\cdot\|$ as the spaces of matrices and 3 and 4 order tensors.
+The organisation of the paper is as follows.
+We present the general framework and the main theorem in Section \ref{s:gmt}.
+In Section \ref{s:H}, we introduce chaotic expansions, one of our main tools.
+Section \ref{s:proof} is dedicated to the proof of the main result.
+Finally, \ref{appA}, \ref{appB}, \ref{s:app:geman}, \ref{a:pqcero} and \ref{a:somel} present auxiliary material and some postponed proofs. {\bf Notation:} N. D. means \emph{non-degenerate}: for a matrix it means no zero eigenvalue and for a multivariate Gaussian distribution, it means no zero eigenvalue for its variance-covariance matrix; $\ct$ stands for an unimportant positive constant whose value may change from line to line; $\phi_k$ is the standard normal density in $\R^k$; $\mathbb{S}^{k-1}$ is the unit sphere in $\R^k$; $[q]=\{1,\cdots,q\}$; $\simeq$ is the equivalence of functions; $\cal F$ is the Fourier transform; $\Var$ is the variance-covariance matrix of a random vector; $\Cov$ is the covariance matrix between two random vectors; we choose some norms that are denoted $\|\cdot\|$ for the spaces of matrices and order $3$ and $4$ tensors; $e^{\mathcal D}_k:k=0,1,\cdots,\mathcal D$ denote the canonical vectors in $\R^{\mathcal D}$.
+A list of main notation is presented in \ref{app:notation}.